T

 • Dress warmly in layers, even in summer.

-• Seasickness medication is recommended for sensitive individuals.
+• Seasickness medication can be helpful for sensitive individuals.

 ~90 min